Pre Theatre 2022

 Max table time of 2 hours

-10% service charge will be added to tables of eight or more
+10% service charge will be added to tables of 6 or more

 Should you suffer from any specific food allergies, please inform your server when ordering so that we can ensure your safety.
 Regrettably, we cannot guarantee that our kitchen will be free of nut or peanut traces.